randyshee/tautomer-quantum-simulation/README.md

 Code will be available soon

-To implement the quantum simulation experiments, please refer to [qubit-efficient-encoding repository](https://github.com/randyshee/qubit-efficient-mapping)
+To implement the quantum simulation experiments for now, please refer to [qubit-efficient-encoding repository](https://github.com/randyshee/qubit-efficient-mapping)